b-around/nearest-prime/docs/database-setup.md

 # Database Setup

 The first set of steps are performed before you start the demonstration.
+The goal is having a database running on the 'local' environment that represents the back-end data consumed by services deployed in an openshift / kubernets cluster.

 ## Start the "on-prem database" and pre-load the data